k37z3r/mr-core/README.md

 # myroleplay
 ## What is mr-core?
-mr-core is the shortname of myroleplay and means a framework for altv, written in JS, under CC-BY-NC-SA/4.0 License
+mr-core is the shortname of myroleplay and means a basic framework for altv, written in JS, under CC-BY-NC-SA/4.0 License

 ## When will mr-core be available?
 mr-core will be expanded permanently, just check back regularly